davidalantodd/git-example/README.md

 ## New changes
 - Making a change from David's computer
 - I want to make a change from GitHub!
 On the browser.
-Making a change from David's computer
-I want to make a change from GitHub!
-On the browser.

 Adding another line of text here via my computer!
 Hope this looks great.